physalis123/docs.codefresh.io/_docs/pipelines/variables.md

 %}
 -->

-## Escape special characters in variables
+## Escaping special characters in variables
 When passing special characters through environment variables, use `\` as an escape character.
 For example, to pass a Cassandra connection string, you might do something like `Points\=hostname\;Port\=16376\;Username\=user\;Password\=password`.